The Bentway: Layout

 The conceptual vision of The Bentway consists of a 1.75 km long multi-use trail between Exhibition GO Station to Spadina Avenue.
-It also consists of 55 outdoor separate civic areas referred to as "rooms," which hosts activities such as farmer's markets, gardens, performance theatres and exhibition halls, spanning three main sections.
+It hosts activities such as farmer's markets, gardens, performances, ice skating and festivals, spanning three main sections.
 The Bentway spans six Toronto neighbourhoods with a total of 77,000 residents: Liberty Village, Niagara, Fort York, Fashion District, CityPlace, and Harbourfront.